majacQ/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 3. Provide the text in the `message` you want delivered.
 4. Specify the `webhook` for the message – see this [guide](https://api.slack.com/incoming-webhooks) for more on creating Slack webhooks.

-### Sending a Status Alert at the End of a Job Based on Success or Failure
+### Sending a status alert at the end of a job based on success or failure

 You may also send a status alert at the end of a job to your recipients.
 Note that this status alert must be the last step in a job.